Netflix-Skunkworks/oxidized/README.md

 The `slackdiff` hook posts config diffs to a [Slack](http://www.slack.com) channel of your choice using a webhook.
 It only triggers for `post_store` events.

-You will need to manually install the `slack-notifier` gem on your system:
+You will need to manually install the `slack-ruby-client` gem on your system:

 ```
-gem install slack-notifier
+gem install slack-ruby-client
 ```

 Configuration example: